eddietheengineer/VoronDocs/setup/software/README.md

 * [SKR mini e3 V2.0](./miniE3_v20_klipper.md)
 * [FLY FLYF407ZG](./flyf407zg_klipper.md)

-### Klipper Octoprint Configuration

-The OctoPrint web server needs to be configured to communicate with the Klipper host software.
-Using a web browser, login to the OctoPrint web page and then configure the following items:

-1. Navigate to the Settings tab (the wrench icon at the top of the page)
-2. Under "Serial Connection" in "Additional serial ports" add "/tmp/printer" then click "Save"
-3. Open Settings tab and under "Serial Connection" change the "Serial Port" setting to "/tmp/printer"
-4. In the Settings tab, navigate to the "Behavior" sub-tab and select the "Cancel any ongoing prints but stay connected to the printer" option, then click “Save”
-5. From the main page, under the "Connection" section (at the top left of the page) make sure the "Serial Port" is set to "/tmp/printer" and click "Connect".
-(If "/tmp/printer" is not an available selection then try reloading the page)
-6. Once connected, navigate to the "Terminal" tab and type "status" (without the quotes) into the command entry box and click "Send".
-The terminal window will likely report there is an error opening the config file - that means OctoPrint is successfully communicating with Klipper.

 ### Klipper Troubleshooting and Common Errors

 #### Retrieve Log File

 The Klippy log file (/tmp/klippy.log) contains debugging information.
-M112 command in the OctoPrint terminal window immediately after the undesirable event.
+Execute the `M112` command in the OctoPrint terminal window immediately after the undesirable event.

-There is a logextract.py script that may be useful when analyzing a micro-controller shutdown or similar problem.
+There is also a logextract.py script that may be useful when analyzing a micro-controller shutdown or similar problem.
+To use it follow this procedure:

 ```
 mkdir work_directory